Wait Until...

 a wait until block with a condition based on an event called class-signup

-If someone signed up late for the class, and the class starts in less than a week, they’ll skip the wait and move on to the reminder message.
+If someone signed up late for the class, and the class starts in less than a week, they’ll skip the wait and move on to the reminder message, which you can see on the person’s journey.

 displays a journey timeline where a person skipped a wait because they already met wait conditions